AdaCore/learn/content/courses/advanced-ada/chapters/aggregates.rst

 ~~~~~~~~~~~~~~~~~~

 A null record doesn't provide much functionality on itself, as we're not
-storing any information on it.
+storing any information in it.
 However, it's far from being useless.
 For
 example, we can make use of null records to design an API, which we can then
-use in a application without having to implement the actual functionality of
+use in an application without having to implement the actual functionality of
 the API.
 This allows us to design a prototype without having to think about all
-the implementation details of the API on a first stage.
+the implementation details of the API in the first stage.

 Consider this example: